spcourse/bigdata/en/temperatures/index.md

 ### Assignment 2: cold colder coldest

-What is the longest period of uninterrupted days that had no temperatures above 0◦C (i.e. **maximum** temperature below 0◦C)?
+What is the longest period of uninterrupted days that had no temperatures above or equal to 0◦C (i.e. **maximum** temperature below 0◦C)?
 What was the date of the last day of this period of time?

 Write a function named `get_longest_freezing()` that returns both the longest number of days with uninterrupted freezing temperatures and the date of the last day of this period.
 The function should accept two arguments: `max_dates` and `max_temps`.
 Take a good look at the example of the calls to the functions in assignment 1, and think of logical variable names.